 If you are uncertain about an area of study, but know you want something in computing or engineering technology, discuss the various options with an advisor who will assist you in the decision making process in order to best achieve your career goals.

-BCC's Civil, Electrical, and Mechanical Engineering Technology programs are accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC/ABET).
+SUNY Broome's Civil, Electrical, and Mechanical Engineering Technology programs are accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC/ABET).

-Career programs are designed primarily for students planning to enter the workforce immediately, however, many graduates of career programs do transfer after completing two years at BCC.
+Career programs are designed primarily for students planning to enter the workforce immediately, however, many graduates of career programs do transfer after completing two years at SUNY Broome.
 All of the programs in this section, with the exception of Computer Science and Engineering Science, offer the AAS degree—Associate in Applied Science.

 Transfer programs are primarily for students who intend to transfer to four-year schools.
 These programs all include general education requirements and offer the AS degree — Associate in Science.